 7. You will receive an email notification that your account has been validated.
 Sign in and take a tour!
 We recommend stopping by the Welcome board to introduce yourself.

-* If you ordered before April 2014, your curriculum license number would have been printed on a colorful, glossy document placed in your shipment.
+* If you ordered some time ago, your curriculum license number might have been printed on your order receipt, packing slip, or (if it’s really been a while!) have been printed on a colorful, glossy document placed in your shipment.

 Lost Your Number?